-Years ago, one team was really at their wits end.
+Years ago, one team was really at their wit’s end.
 They were all pulling ridiculous hours, day and night.
-The team didn’t want to take valuable time out of their day for our planning session, because they were already strapped to get their own stuff done, but they reluctantly came to the meeting.
+The team didn’t want to take valuable time out of their day for our planning session, because they were already strapped to get their own stuff done.
+They ended up reluctantly coming to the meeting.

-I had each of them write down what they believed were the 3 to 7 company priorities over the next 90 days (we call these Rocks).
+I had each of them write down what they believed were the three to seven company Rocks over the next 90 days.
 I compiled the entire list on the whiteboard.

 The team completed 100% of what they set out to do.
 Because they focused on the most important things, they had a big impact on the business.
 And by completing those priorities, it actually solved dozens of other symptomatic issues that they were feeling in the business.
 They got more done by committing to less, and they felt more energized than ever before.
 This was one of the key shifts on their journey to making the feeling of burnout a thing of the past.

-This article originally appeared on the GPS for Small Business blog on March 15, 2017.
+Previously published on the GPS for Small Business blog